michael-simons/garmin-babel/README.md

   target/demo/weights.csv
 ```

-#### Loading
+##### Loading

-As it is possible to store multiple weight measurements per day, you need to filter that file afterwards.
+As it is possible to store multiple weight measurements per day, you need to filter that file afterward.
 Here, I do this by a unique constraint in MySQL while loading:

 ```sql